ewasilly/ProjectMProg/REPORT.md

 - I had to let some ideas go because of a lack of time.
 For example, I wanted my line graph and pie chart to have a pretty transition, instead of just appearing on the page.
 Although I'm happy with the result, I would have liked to make my website look a bit more professional.
 - I also wanted to add tooltips to my bar chart, but I didn't want to risk messing up my work in the last day before the deadline.
 - Another thing that I had to let go of was that the last data point on the right of the line graph and the '7' in '2017' on the x-axis was partly cut off.
 I was able to fix this by making the svg bigger in the console, but when I tried to change this in my code nothing happened.
 I decided to leave it as it was due to little time left.

-Clearly describe challenges that your have met during development.
-Document all important changes that your have made with regard to your design document (from the PROCESS.md).
-Here, we can see how much you have learned in the past month.
+- I had to write the grouped bar chart in d3 version 4, because it was taking me too long to translate the example which was in version 4 to version 5.

-## Decision made
+## Decisions
 Overall I am quite happy with my final result.
 I think it looks a lot like what I envisioned at first.
-I did not have to scratch a lot of ideas from my initial proposal, because I purposefully made a proposal of which I thought would be realistic for my to accomplish.
+I did not have to scratch a lot of ideas from my initial proposal, because I purposefully made a proposal which I thought would be realistic for myself to accomplish.
 Not that it was easy!!!
 I definitely challenged myself and learned a lot.
 In the week before the deadline we had to start thinking about what we wanted to keep and what we needed to let go.
 I still had to make a grouped bar chart and a working dropdown menu, which I had both never done before.
 I focused on getting those things working, and not thinking to much about the looks of the whole page.
 Once all the visualizations were working, I had 1 more day to work on perfecting the look of my website.
 I could have also used this time to add more tooltips, but I thought it would be too big of a risk (I might mess up my code) and I figured that the look of the website as a whole was more important at this point.

 I also decided to use d3 v4 for the bar chart.
 The reason for this is that the example that I took from blocks was written in version 4, and I had spent 1,5 days on unsuccessfully trying to translate the code to version 5.
 I was freaking out and then a friend told me that it was allowed to use two different versions of d3 in one html page, so I started googling that.
 I managed to make both versions work on one html page, which is not perfect but it did the trick and everything works now!

 ## In an ideal world...
 If I would have been given more time I would have definitely done the transitions of the pie chart and line graph and added some cool effects.
 I would also add more linked views to the two smaller pie charts, maybe I could find some more information on those specific topics.
 A sunburst would also be nice.
 I didn't dare to try that for this project, but I would definitely like to try making that in the future.
 I would also try to translate the version 4 code of the grouped bar chart into version 5.

-Make sure the document is complete and reflects the final state of the application.
-The document will be an important part of your grade.